Samsung/tizen-docs/docs/application/web/guides/multimedia/media-controller.md

   To [receive and handle incoming commands](#receive_custom_commands) in the server, use the `addCommandListener()` method.

+- Sending and receiving search requests

+  You can use the media controller client to [send the search requests](#sending-search-request) with the `sendSearchRequest()` method.

+  You can use the media controller server to [receive the search requests](#receiving-search-request) using the `setSearchRequestListener()` method, and return the `RequestReply` object to the client who sent the request.

 - Setting content type for the currently playing media

   You can [set content type for the currently playing media](#setting-content-type-for-currently-playing-media) using the updatePlaybackContentType() server method.